VIDEO: Venice home destroyed by fire, heavy smoke around Cypress and 41 Bypass

+On March 18, 2019 around 6:30 p.m. the fire was located on the 700 block of Cypress Avenue in Venice.
 Flames could be seen shooting out of the roof and there was a reported explosion during the fire.

-But the flames have already been brought under control.
+Firefighters arrived to a single story home with heavy fire, according to a release from the Venice Police Department.
+VFD says everyone in the home was waiting outside when the firefighters arrived.

+It took twenty minutes to get the fire under control, according to the release.
+There were no injuries reported.

-According to Lorraine Anderson, the City of Venice Public Information Officer, “There is heavy smoke in the area of Cypress and 41 Bypass.
+Last night Lorraine Anderson, the City of Venice Public Information Officer, told people “There is heavy smoke in the area of Cypress and 41 Bypass.
 Please slow down and use caution as you travel and find an alternate route if possible due to limited visibility.”

 “Everyone inside the home got out safely,” according to Fire Chief Shawn Carvey.
 Venice Police and FPL are also on scene.